Today, I want to educate you on the Army Meritorious Service Medal and provide you some sample Army MSM bullet points.

 - The medal was designed by Mr. Jay Morris of the Institute of Heraldry, and the design was approved by the committee on March 20, 1969.

 What are your thoughts?
-What are some sample Army MSM bullet points that you can share with us?
+What are some sample Army MSM bullet points you can share with us?
 Leave a comment below and let us know what you think.
 I look forward to hearing from you.